foundryvtt/dnd5e/wiki/Transformation.md

 The *Active Effects* section gives fine-grained controls over what effects are still applied to the actor after transformation.

+Within the *Other Options* section, the "Minimum Armor Class" field takes a formula that defines the minimum armor class that will be on the resulting actor.
+This supports a feature like the Circle of the Moon Druid's improved Wild Shape (which will apply using the default "Wild Shape" preset to any actor that has the right subclass).

-Within the *Other Options* section, the "Temp Formula" allows for granting temporary HP to the newly transformed actor.
+The "Temp Formula" allows for granting temporary HP to the newly transformed actor.
 Since this is a formula, it can use [Roll Data](Roll-Formulas.md) like usual, but it gains access to the roll data of both the original actor and the one being transformed into.
 Use the base values to access the original actor's stats (e.g. `@classes.druid.levels` to access the original actor's levels) and prefix it be `@source` for the actor being transformed into (e.g. `@source.details.cr` to grab the source actor's challenge rating).

 The "Transform Tokens" setting controls whether all associated linked tokens will be changed alongside the base actor.
 This should usually be checked.